rkvarshn/Design-Patterns/Notes.md

 ## Adapter Pattern

 The Adapter Pattern converts the interface of a class into another interface the clients expect.
 Adapter lets classes work together that couldn’t otherwise because of incompatible interfaces.

+## Facade Pattern

+The Facade Pattern provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higherlevel interface that makes the subsystem easier to use.

+### Decorator vs Adapter vs Facade

+- Decorator extends responsibility or behaviours to the existing objects without modifying the interface or type.
+They can be applied multiple times as well.
+- Adapter converts the interface of the object that they wrap into one interface that a client is expecting.
+- A facade on the other hand simplifies an interface (although it also gives a new interface like adapter) and it also decouples a client from a subsystem of components.